What is rising damp?

 Is Rising Damp work guaranteed, covered by insurance?

 We believe that every property care specialist should give their customers long term guarantees for their peace of mind.
 The length of the guarantee is detailed in our report and is automatically transferred to new owners.
-We are confident in the standard of our work that we are pleased to issue a guarantee you can trust.
+We are confident in the standard of our work that we are pleased to issue a guarantee you can trust (protected by the GPI scheme).

 Richardson and Starling Guarantees